About Me

 BIO

-The best things I have learned in my studies I learned in my own classroom.
+The best things I have learned in my studies, I learned in my own classroom.
 Thirty three years in the classroom teaching art to high school students taught me many things.
 Value every ” accident” with the materials you use… it may lead to something unimagined and great.
 Be spontaneous with your work.
 You can capture that energy.
 Another pair of eyes can help you work your way out of a corner.
 A schedule is not necessarily a bad thing.
 It can help you develop a great work ethic.
 Art history is a wonderful place to start.

 The main thing I learned from my parents, teachers, students and friends is: Never stop learning.
 Education doesn’t end when you earn a degree.
 It is just the beginning.
+Your work is never really finished; it is just a step to the completion of the next piece.